 It's hard, a manager in the 21.
 And we wonder whether companies spend enough time thinking about how they can do more to support their managers and help them?

-For example, senior managers regularly spend time as "average managers" or as "junior managers" - we do not mean the visits to the red carpet in the organization, but job shadowing for one day or one week each.
-When a manager spent a week at the supermarket checkout, he learned a lot and discovered how different life was for the younger ones in the organization.
+For example, senior managers regularly spend time as “average manager” or as “junior manager” - we don't mean visits to the organization on the red carpet, but job shadowing for a day or a week at a time.
+When a manager was at the supermarket checkout for a week, he learned a lot and discovered how different life was for the younger ones in the organization.

 The management level must also be checked

 Regular executive reviews, which leaders need to be more effective, would help.
 Also, looking after executives through more junior colleagues can be beneficial for both sides.
 Regular CEO lunches for executives; Modular training programs to support new leaders, individuals taking on their first middle management role, and also be of use to large teams at the top.

 Maybe more executives should try for a while to work at a lower level?
 When Adam Crozier came to the Royal Mail as Managing Director, his boss arranged his first day with the postman delivering the mail.
 What are the capabilities of future leaders?

 10 criteria for future management?